Multiple Profit Centers for Job (and Life) Security & Satisfaction

 If it’s in your area of your career, teaching classes holds many benefits:

-**Teaching helps build your reputation as a go-to resource & expert in your field for one.
+- Teaching helps build your reputation as a go-to resource & expert in your field, strengthening your ‘personal brand’.

-Teaching a workshop you design & market yourself, or working for a local college, for example, can be really fun!
+Teaching a workshop you design & market yourself, whether online, within your field locally or nationally, working for a local college, or offering it online (instead, or, also) can be really fun!
 Many professionals also want to expand to working with groups to:

 Depending on the specifics of your teaching arrangements, there may be an opportunity for you to add additional profit centers to your classes in the form of products: audio or video recordings of that course or related courses, workbooks (in print or market an e-book on a website), ongoing monthly membership support and info groups online, and many others….